fawda123/PBmod/efdc_inst.md

 * Card 9: Smoothing parameters, describes information about the grid.
 This can be copied from the EFDC file created with CVL grid.

 * Card 11: Grid roughness and depth.
-This card appears to be turned off with ISCO (card 9) set to
+This card appears to be turned off with ISCO (card 9).

 * Card 17: Surface elevation boundary conditions.
 Set the appropriate number of open boundaries by direction (i.e., open cells in the gulf or the east/west where tidal flow can occur in/out).
 Set NPSER to 1 to have the model read in one tidal time series dataset from PSER.